500 million people use Instagram stories daily.

 These use AMP technology and provide a full-screen and immersive experience that can be hosted on your website.

-You can find web stories on your iOS and Android Google Discover in the Google App feed.
+You can find beautiful Google web stories on your iOS and Android Google Discover app or in the Google App feed.

 Additionally, you can also see it on Google Search’s grid view in the US.
 For instance, a search query like “clubs in New York” will display content from different publishers in the grid.

-Users can use Google Images to look for Web Stories regardless of the region they are in or the language they are using.
+Users can use Google Images to look for Google web stories regardless of the region they are in or the language they are using.
 The web stories icon will show the image card.

 There are various limitations in different regions and language usages for content to come up.
 However, with their popularity, these stories can move across globally in the future.

-Here are some of the ways you can create SEO-friendly web stories:
+Here are some of the ways you can create SEO-friendly Google web stories:

 If you make Google believe that you are well versed on a topic, it will obviously have no trouble trusting your expertise.

-With web stories, you can get Google Discover’s additional traffic that just your organic ranking could not have garnered.
-Even if you are ranked at the top for some specific content, you still get more traffic overall.
+With creating Google web stories, you can get Google Discover additional traffic that just your organic ranking could not have garnered.
+Even if you are ranked at the top for some specific content, you still get more web traffic overall.

 Create your web story by coding it yourself with the help of online tutorials, or you can use third-party tools like MakeStories and Google’s Web Stories Editor that works well with WordPress Content Management System.